seanf0617/automate-all-the-things/README.md

 ## Pre=built Jenkins server docker image

-- If you wish to run a pre-built docker image for jenkins for this example, one is available here:
+If you wish to run a pre-built docker image for jenkins for this example, one is available here:

 - https://hub.docker.com/repository/docker/chrisgallivan/jenkinsnpm

-- To run this container on your machine:
+If you have docker installed and wish to run this container on your machine:

 - run from a command prompt: `docker run -d -p 49001:8080 -v $PWD/jenkins:/var/lib/jenkins -t chrisgallivan/jenkinsnpm:latest`